5 Efficient Ways to Conserve Water in Your Lawn

 Our society is increasingly concerned about water.
 Water is a finite natural resource that is essential to our world, and it is also vital to the lawns we enjoy with our friends and families.

 People are seeking ways to keep their lawns thick and green while respecting the environment and conserving water especially during periods of drought.
 Can a lawn be smart in how it uses water?
 Can it use it more efficiently?
 Can it live with less?

-- Leave the grass clippings on your lawn.
-When mowing, leave the clipping on the lawn.
+Leave the grass clippings on your lawn.
+When mowing, leave the clippings on the lawn.
 Grass clippings break down quickly and return beneficial nutrients to the soil.
-Mow often enough so too much of the grass blade isn't removed at once.
-Removing too much of the grass blade shocks the grass and leaves clipping piles on the lawn that also can smother grass.
+Mow often enough to ensure too much of the grass blade isn't removed at once.
+Removing too much of the grass blade shocks the grass and leaves clipping piles on the lawn that can smother grass.

 Rely on rain.
 Mother Nature usually provides enough water through rainfall for grass to grow strong.
 If you choose to water beyond that, wait until the lawn becomes dull green in color.
 Your lawn will also begin to wilt when water is needed, and footprints will remain visible in a lawn that needs water.
 During hot, dry spells or short periods of drought, you can let your lawn naturally turn brown and go dormant (true especially in the Northern US).
 Lawns are amazingly resilient and can tolerate drought conditions for up to 2 months if left alone.
 Grass will bounce back when rainfall and cooler temperatures return, especially if it has been well-fed.

 Think eco-friendly.
 Use a rain barrel to collect rain water that you can then use to water your lawn.
 It also is more beneficial to water in the morning before the sun is at its hottest to ensure the water doesn't evaporate in the heat before it penetrates lawn roots.
 Using a smart watering devices can cut down on wasted water by applying it only when the lawn needs it.